sanketjadhav07/Data-Extraction-From-URL/README.md

 ## Overview

-The **Data Extraction from URL with Text Analysis** project is a Python-based tool designed to extract article content from specified URLs and perform in-depth text analysis.
-This tool is particularly useful for researchers, data analysts, and developers interested in sentiment analysis, readability metrics, and content summarization.
+The **Data Extraction From URL** project is designed to extract article titles and text from specified URLs and perform sentiment analysis on the extracted text.
+The project utilizes web scraping techniques to gather data and natural language processing (NLP) to analyze the sentiment and complexity of the text.
+The results are then saved to an Excel file for further analysis.

-The project leverages popular libraries such as `BeautifulSoup` for web scraping and `NLTK` for natural language processing, providing a comprehensive solution for analyzing textual data from online sources.

 ## Features

-- **Web Scraping**: Efficiently extracts article titles and content from a list of URLs.
+- **Web Scraping**: Extract article titles and content from provided URLs using BeautifulSoup.
-- **Sentiment Analysis**: Utilizes NLTK's VADER sentiment analysis tool to evaluate the emotional tone of the text.
+- **Sentiment Analysis**: Analyze the sentiment of the extracted text using NLTK's Sentiment Intensity Analyzer.
-- **Text Complexity Metrics**: Calculates various readability and complexity metrics.
+- **Text Complexity Metrics**: Calculate various metrics such as average sentence length, percentage of complex words, FOG index, and more.
-- **Excel Integration**: Reads input from and writes output to Excel files, making it easy to manage data.
+- **Input/Output Handling**: Read input data from an Excel file and save the results to another Excel file.
-- **Error Handling**: Robust handling of HTTP requests to manage inaccessible URLs gracefully.

-## Libraries
+## Technologies Used

+- Python
- Pandas
+- Pandas

- requests

- beautifulsoup4

- nltk

- openpyxl
+- Requests
+- BeautifulSoup
+- NLTK
+- OpenPyXL